Skip To Main Content

 Sick Leave Donation

-Sick leave donation is to aid employees who are suffering a prolonged illness as attested to in writing by the physician treating the employee for the illness and have exhausted his/her own leave days.
+Sick leave donation is to aid employees who are suffering a prolonged or serious illness as attested to in writing by the physician treating the employee for the illness and have exhausted his/her own leave days.

+When an employee has exhausted all leave days, he/she may apply for sick leave donation.
 When a certified employee applies for sick leave donation, the CESEA President or his/her designee and the Executive Director or his/her designee shall meet as a committee and decide whether or not to approve the employee’s request.
 If a non-certified employee applies for sick leave donation, then the executive director or his/her designee will decide whether or not to approve the employee’s request.

 If approved, the employee requesting the donation shall be consulted as to how notice goes out for the donation.
 Individual employees may donate up to five (5) days of sick leave per request.
 No employee may donate sick leave if the donation leaves them with fewer 90.0 hours (12 days).
 The employee requesting donation may receive a total of up to sixty (60) sick leave days.

 Donated days shall be distributed to the requesting employee one (1) day at a time from the donating employee(s) on a rotating basis.

+Sick leave days shall be removed from a donor's account only as they are used.
+Donors may be anonymous or not, at their discretion.
 Denial of requests for sick leave donation shall be made in writing and shall not be grievable.
+Employees receiving Workers Compensation benefits are ineligible for sick donation.

 ADOPTED: October 22, 1986